 Beginning with the DJI Mavic drone, it is certainly one of its kind and has the ability to compete with a larger beast such as the mighty DJI Phantom 4 despite its compact size.
 So, if you can invest some money, this is definitely the one you should put your hands on.

 Next up is the ZeroTech Dobby Foldable Selfie Drone which is another one that we love.
 This drone is almost priced half to the Mavic and boasts almost similar features.
-It is a brilliant mid level drone.
+It is one of the best foldable selfie drones.

 The Hover Camera Passport seems a better choice than the ZeroTech Dobby but it limited control range makes it less appealing while the pricing is also not acceptable.